tiagoprn/catalog-sample-django-drf-app/README.md

 `make admin-ui-superuser`

+- To run the test suite:

+`make test`

+- To run the tests coverage report:

+`make coverage`
+apt
 Now, go to the section "After finished" below on this file to check what you can do.

 ## How to run locally **(local development environment)**

-First, create a virtualenv, using the tooling at your disposal.
+First, **create a virtualenv** based on `python 3.5+` , using the tooling at your disposal.

 A Makefile is available to automate the full setup process (and other development jobs also ;).